Diophantine approximation and the subspace theorem: Preliminary notions

 \subsection{Heights}

 The \emph{natural height} $H$ is defined on the set of non-zero rationals as

-We say that a set $\mathcal{A}$ has the \emph{Northcott property} with respect to a height $H$ if for any real $X > 0$, there exists finitely many elements $a \in \mathcal{A}$ with $H(a) \le X$.
+We say that a set $\mathcal{A}$ has the \emph{Northcott property} with respect to a height $H$ if for any real $X > 0$, there exist only finitely many elements $a \in \mathcal{A}$ with $H(a) \le X$.
 The set of rational numbers has the Northcott property with respect to the natural height.